Honesty, Mental Health Support, Etc.: How To Address Cheating In Your Relationship

 • Take a communications skills class together

-Understand that your relationship will never be the same
+Understand that your relationship may never be the same

 If you and your partner decide to stay together, your relationship will never go back to being the way it once was.
 But that’s okay, and many relationships that continue after infidelity become stronger than they were before the transgression.
 According to marital therapist Andrew Marshall, infidelity allows couples to closely examine all aspects of their relationship honestly, which can act as a sort of “spring cleaning” for the couple.